hyperledger/iroha-2-docs/src/guide/javascript.md

 import { crypto } from '@iroha2/crypto-target-node'
 import { KeyPair } from '@iroha2/crypto-core'

-// just some package for hex-bytes transform import { hexToBytes } from 'hada'
+// the package for hex-bytes transform import { hexToBytes } from 'hada'

 function generateKeyPair(params: {